Programs for Licensure

 What Is Licensure?

-Teacher or principal licensure is how states certify teachers and principals have the knowledge and skills they need to be successful in their respective roles.
+Teacher or principal licensure is how states ensure teachers and principals have the knowledge and skills they need to be successful in their respective roles.
+Licensure confirms that an educator has completed a state-approved preparation program, demonstrated required knowledge and skills (often through testing), and met background and ethical standards.

-Different states have different requirements for teacher and principal licensure for several reasons.
+Different states have different requirements for educator licensure for several reasons.
 Student demographics, amount of funding and philosophical approaches to education all vary from state to state – these factors influence the preparation that each state wants their teachers and educational leaders to have.
 For more information on licensure requirements in your state, visit our licensure map.

-States may still have additional requirements for licensed educators in another state.
-These additional requirements are called Jurisdiction Specific Requirements (JSRs) and usually vary depending on the educator’s years of experience, content exams, or state specific coursework requirements.
-Some jurisdictions, however, consider themselves “full-reciprocity” and do not have any additional requirements.
+While many states participate in interstate reciprocity agreements, they may still have additional requirements for licensed educators in another state.
+These additional requirements are called Jurisdiction Specific Requirements (JSRs) and usually vary depending on the educator’s years of experience, content exams or state-specific coursework requirements.
+Some states, however, offer “full reciprocity” and do not require any additional steps for fully licensed out-of-state educators.

 †Prospective students are strongly advised to confirm the benefit(s) for which they may be eligible with their state’s department of education prior to enrolling in an American College of Education degree or certificate program.